 Depression can be tricky to spot in oneself, so when loved ones approach you with concern that you might be experiencing this condition, it shouldn’t be dismissed.
 Accept that they may be seeing something you are not and look to find a therapist that can support you.

 Accepting depression can also have some value; it helps you more quickly become open to figuring out what led to the depression.
 Depression is one of the mind and body’s ways of saying you need to make a change, so accepting it and listening to it will help facilitate that change.

 Treatment Options for Dealing With Depression

-Working with a licensed psychotherapist in-person is an effective treatment for reducing symptoms and learning to cope with depression, according to the American Psychological Association.
+Working with a licensed psychotherapist is an effective treatment for reducing any symptom and learning to cope with depression.
 A therapist can help clients with depression by:

-- Identifying events, negative beliefs, patterns, behaviors, and people that contributed to the development of the depression; then working on strategies to address these issues
+- Identifying events, negative beliefs, patterns, behaviors, and people that contributed to the development of the depression and then working on strategies to address these issues

-- Setting realistic, specific, and actionable goals for dealing with depression; then helping maintain accountability for these goals
+- Setting realistic, specific, and actionable goals for dealing with depression.
+They can then help you maintain accountability for these goals

-- Helping develop skills to cope with symptoms and problems
+- Helping develop skills to cope with a symptom or problem

 There are many types of therapy, and some might work better for you than others.